panoptesDev/panoptis-program-library/docs/src/stake-pool.md

 stake pool only manages one stake account per validator.
 To add a new validator to the stake pool, we first create a validator-associated stake account.

-Looking at [validators.app](https://www.validators.app/) or other Safecoin validator lists, we choose some validators at random and start with identity `8SQEcP4FaYQySktNQeyxF3w8pvArx3oMEh7fPrzkN9pu` on vote account `2HUKQz7W2nXZSwrdX5RkfS2rLU4j1QZLjdGCHcoUKFh3`.
+Looking at [validators.app](https://www.validators.app/) or other Solcoin validator lists, we choose some validators at random and start with identity `8SQEcP4FaYQySktNQeyxF3w8pvArx3oMEh7fPrzkN9pu` on vote account `2HUKQz7W2nXZSwrdX5RkfS2rLU4j1QZLjdGCHcoUKFh3`.
 Let's create a validator stake account